Robert-litts/MMM-PirateWeather/README.md

 * `latitude`
 * `longitude`

-You can request an API key to access Dark Sky data here and choose the Free Tier:
+You can request an API key to access Pirate Weather data here and choose the Free Tier:
 [Pirate Weather API Key](https://pirateweather.net/en/latest/)

 Find out your latitude and longitude here: